 My name is [_________________].
 This is [__partner__].
 We are students in the graphic design program.
 Thanks for agreeing to participate.
 We really appreciate it.
 We should be here for about 5-10 minutes.

 If you don't mind, I'm going to read the next couple of things from my script to make sure I cover everything.

 We are working on a redesign of a preschool website.
 As part of the process we want to make sure that real users - people like you - can find the information they need on the site.

-I will give you a set of cards with topics on them, and I'd like you to sort them into groups for me, based on which topics you think go together.
+I will give you a set of cards with tasks on them, and I'd like you to sort them into groups for me, based on which tasks you think go together.